 Mountain bike helmets come in all shapes and styles.
 Riding fire roads and cross-country trails calls for a very different helmet than charging downhill at a bike park.
 Downhill and freeride mountain biking feature high speeds, big jumps, and tons of rock.
 A full-face helmet is critical for downhill and bike park riding.
 To hear about the metrics and testing process we used to determine the best DH helmets, check out our best downhill helmet review.
-If you are looking for a daily, half-shell trail helmet, head on over to the best mountain bike helmet review or our bike helmet review for all the head protection details.
+If you are looking for a daily, half-shell trail helmet, head on over to mountain bike helmet review or our bike helmet review for all the head protection details.

 Half-Shell Mountain Bike Helmets